 Astigmatism in eye is a common refractive error that causes blurry vision.
 It occurs due to imperfection or irregularity on the surface of the cornea (anterior transparent cover of the eye) or the natural crystalline lens inside the eye.
-The astigmatic eye isn’t completely round and most of the people have some degree of astigmatism.
+The astigmatic eye isn’t completely round and most people have some degree of astigmatism.

-Cornea and lens are the transparent media of the eye.
+The cornea and lens are the transparent media of the eye.
 Normally, these structures are smooth and equally curved in all meridians.
 It is crucial for incoming rays of light to sharply focus on the retina.

-If cornea and lens (also retina) fail to maintain their smooth surface and curvature, the light can’t focus at a single point on the retina, and it is defined as astigmatism in eye.
+If cornea and lens (also retina) fail to maintain their smooth surface and curvature, the light can’t focus at a single point on the retina, and it is defined as astigmatism in the eye.

-In most cases of astigmatic eye, the cornea has two curves: a steeper curve and a flatter curve.
+In most cases of the astigmatic eye, the cornea has two curves: a steeper curve and a flatter curve.
 Due to this difference in curvature of the cornea, light rays focus on more than one point on the retina, resulting in blurred vision.